Everything You Need to Know About High Potential Employees (HiPos)

 That means that sometimes HiPos, who are aware of their value, may become difficult to manage.
 Regardless of how apparently exemplary these individuals are, dealing with maladaptive or undesirable tendencies should be addressed.

-High Risk of Employee Burnout
+High Risk Of Employee Burnout

 Employee burnout has reached epidemic proportions.
 A study conducted by Kronos Incorporated and Future Workplace in the United States of America found that nearly 95% of HR leaders consider employee burnout to be the biggest threat to an engaged and productive workforce.

 The top three factors that caused burnout among employees were unfair compensation (41%), unreasonable workload (32%) and too much overtime (32%).
-Other factors, factors like poor management (30%), employees seeing no clear connection of their role to corporate strategy (29%), and a negative workplace culture (26%) also made the list.
+Other factors, factors like poor management (30%), employees seeing no clear connection of their role to corporate strategy (29%), and negative workplace culture (26%) also made the list.

 Mitigating HiPo burnout should be a top priority.
 Whatever the proximate cause, burnout undermines engagement and weakens productivity, and, if unchecked, can result in HiPos leaving the organization.

 A common flaw in HiPo developmental efforts is that they often focus exclusively on performance.
 This is problematic for two reasons.
 First, organizations are not very good at measuring performance (once you eliminate subjective ratings, there are very few reliable metrics left).
 Second, even with positive performance measurement data, many HiPos will fail to perform well at the next level.

 That’s because when HiPos transition from individual contributors to managers, or from managers to senior management, the pivotal qualities or competencies that drive high-performance change.
 Furthermore, many HiPos may not want to manage or lead, preferring instead to focus on independent problem-solving or being a team-player.
 The result is a paradoxical system that removes people from a job they are rather good at, and re-positions them in a role they don’t want.